 Purchasing an external self-storage insurance may be the way to go if you aren’t covered by homeowner’s or renter’s and need more than a basic form of insurance to cover all your items.
 A specific self-storage insurance covers hazards that are tailored to the possible encounters related to self-storage units.
 This makes is easier to file claims if something does happen.

 It is also worth noting, that certain items may not be covered under a self-storage insurance policy.
 Certain items such as furs, jewelry, collectable art, watches, antiques, securities are more prone to damage, and are expensive to replace.

 Similarly, some possessions have limited coverage under a home insurance policy.
-To protect your more expensive items, you will need to purchase an additional floater insurance policy.
-For example, jewelry is only covered up to $1500 in which the floater policy would cover the item if lost or damaged.
+To protect your more expensive items, you will need to purchase an additional floater insurance policy to provide additional coverage For example, jewelry is only covered up to $1,500 in which the floater policy would cover the item if lost or damaged.

 If you want bare minimum coverage, purchasing a specific self-storage insurance from your storage company is the way to go.
 If you already own a homeowner’s or renter’s insurance, quotewizard.com recommends extending your coverage for storage facilities as it will be a better deal.
 It costs you more, but you policy will be extended to cover items that are not just inside your home.